To begin metering with vCloud Usage Meter, you must add at least one vCenter Server instance.

 - Enterprise w/o vSAN (core)

-- (Optional) If vSphere with Tanzu Basic is enabled on the vCenter Server instance, select the metric that vCloud Usage Meter must use for metering of vSphere with Tanzu Basic.
+- (Optional) If vSphere with Tanzu is enabled on the vCenter Server instance, select the Tanzu edition and whether vCloud Usage Meter must meter based on vRAM or CPU.

 - Click Add.